CryoWebToken/nftbscterminal/README.md

   - [MySQL server](https://dev.mysql.com/downloads/installer/)

 Steps to set the Backend running:
-1. Set your DB user and password in .env (DB_USER, DB_PASS);
+1. set your DB user and password in .env (DB_USER, DB_PASS);
-2. Set Covalent api key in .env (COV_API);
+2. set Covalent api key in .env (COV_API);
 3. install npm dependencies;
 4. run the project with the command $ npm start;
-5. Database and tables creation is automatic, leave it for a while to fetch & update the NFTs and stats.
+5. database and tables creation is automatic, leave it for a while to fetch & update the NFTs and stats.

 Steps to set the Client running:<br>
 1) move the client folder in the same directory as the server folder;